-A. liquidity, elasticity, and flexibility.
+- A. liquidity, elasticity, and flexibility.

-B. elasticity, sensitivity, and reliability.
+- B. elasticity, sensitivity, and reliability.

-C. liquidity, adjustments, and confidence.
+- C. liquidity, adjustments, and confidence.

+- D. none of the above
-93. A central bank can fix an exchange rate

-A. in perpetuity.

-B. only for as long as the market believes that it has the political will to do so.

-C. only for as long as it has reserves of gold.

-D. only for as long as it has independence of monetary policy.
+- 93. A central bank can fix an exchange rate - A. in perpetuity. - B. only for as long as the market believes that it has the political will to do so. - C. only for as long as it has reserves of gold. - D. only for as long as it has independence of monetary policy.

-94. A booming economy with a fixed or stable nominal exchange rate

-A. inevitably brings about an appreciation of the real exchange rate.

-B. inevitably brings about a depreciation of the real exchange rate.

-C. inevitably brings about a stabilization of the real exchange rate.

-D. inevitably brings about increased volatility of the real exchange rate.
+- 94. A booming economy with a fixed or stable nominal exchange rate - A. inevitably brings about an appreciation of the real exchange rate. - B. inevitably brings about a depreciation of the real exchange rate. - C. inevitably brings about a stabilization of the real exchange rate. - D. inevitably brings about increased volatility of the real exchange rate.

-95. Advantages of a flexible exchange rate include which of the following?
+- 95. Advantages of a flexible exchange rates include which of the following?

-- A. National policy autonomy - B. Easier external adjustments
+- A. National policy autonomy.

+- B. Easier external adjustments.

-C. The government can use monetary and fiscal policies to pursue whatever economic goals it chooses.
+- C. The government can use monetary and fiscal policies to pursue whatever economic goals it chooses.

+- D. All of the above

-96. Advantages of a fixed exchange rate include
+96. Advantages of a fixed exchange rates include

-A. reduction in exchange rate risk for businesses.
+- A. reduction in exchange rate risk for businesses.

-B. reduction in transactions costs.
+- B. reduction in transactions costs.

-C. reduction in trading frictions.
+- C. reduction in trading frictions.

+- \underline{D} . all of the above